sparrell/NtiaSbomFaq/FAQ.md

 personas, see:
 * https://www.ntia.gov/files/ntia/publications/ntia_sbom_use_cases_roles_benefits-nov2019.pdf

-# How does SBOM relate to ...? :construction:
+# HOW DOES SBOM RELATE TO ...? :construction:

 ## Q: How does SBOM relate to FS-ISAC? :construction:
 A: :construction: The Financial Section Information Sharing and Analysis Center (FS-ISAC)